-Materials - Use lime mortar to re-point joints to existing stonework as it allows traditionally constructed buildings to breathe.
+You should use lime mortar to re-point joints to existing stonework as it allows traditionally constructed buildings to breathe.
 Cement mortars tend to have a closed pore structure that traps water.
-Walls are unlikely to have damp proofing so consider a wellthought through approach to drainage and ventilation as well as new damp proof measures.
+Walls are unlikely to have damp proofing so consider a well-thought through approach to drainage and ventilation as well as new damp proof measures.
 Limewash should be considered as an alternative to stone painting.
 Most roofs tend to be slate and any new sections of roofs should use salvaged slate where possible.
-Traditionally windows and doors were made of timber and UPVC and aluminium windows should be avoided.
+Traditionally windows and doors were made of timber and PVC-U and aluminium windows should be avoided.

-For further information read

-"Historic Scotland Guide for Practitioners: Conversion of Traditional Buildings Application of the Scottish Building Regulations 2004" Even though it is out of date it is very comprehensive and useful.
+For further information read "Historic Scotland" Guide for Practitioners: Conversion of Traditional Buildings Application of the Scottish Building Regulations 2004" Even though it is out of date it is very comprehensive and useful.